 The DSAMAT contact details are:

 Manshead CE Academy

 Tel: 01525 840183

 Registered Office: Manshead CE Academy, Dunstable Road, Caddington, LU1 4BB

-If you would like a hard copy of any of the information listed, please ask Mrs Barford or Mrs Oliver at the front desk and they will print one for you.
+If you would like a hard copy of any of the information listed, please contact the school office.
 Please allow 3 working days to get this organised for you.